 I’ll post some more samples soon.
 I’ll be in California for a few months where it should be sunny so I can get some shots that aren’t just grey overcast lighting.

 Canon RF 35mm f1.8 IS Macro | Bottom Line

-Corners sharpness performs is decent at all apertures with the best sharpness seen at f8 to f11.
+Corner’s sharpness performance is decent at all apertures with the best sharpness seen at f8 to f11.
 You will need to watch out for the astigmatism and vignetting at f1.8 and f2.

 My favorite thing about this lens is the price.
-You get an absolutely incredible lens with a ton of capabilities for only $500.
+You get an incredible lens with a ton of capabilities for a mid-range price tag.

 Overall, I really like the lens and I’m very impressed with the output considering it is a shorter lens.
 My only complaints are the funky bokeh at f1.8 and f2 when shooting at distances and the low micro-contrast compared to my Fujinon and Voigtlander primes.
 I do wish there was a little less distortion, but distortion and vignetting are easy to fix in post.